Regulation of Peddlers, Solicitors, Temporary Merchants, and Mobile Vendors

 Cities, towns, and counties have authority under their police power to license and regulate door-to-door peddlers, solicitors, temporary merchants, and mobile vendors, and to impose reasonable license fees.
 Such regulations are generally justified if they bear a reasonable relationship to public health, safety, and welfare concerns.
-Any ordinance that totally prohibits door-to-door solicitation may be subject to challenge and should be carefully reviewed by legal counsel.
-This page provides sample ordinance provisions and license applications.
-For persons interested in reading the legal background to regulating door-to-door peddlers, solicitors, temporary merchants, and mobile vendors a summary has been included in the Court Decisions section of the page.
+However, any ordinance that totally prohibits door-to-door solicitation may be subject to challenge and should be carefully reviewed by legal counsel.

 Ch.
 36.71 RCW - Peddlers' and Hawkers' Licenses